verdict-project/verdict-project.github.io/community/index.md

 ## Mailing list, Bug Reports, Feature Requests

-For feature requests, opinions, etc., it is recommended you to use the `verdict-user@umich.edu` mailing list.
-Anyone can join the mailing list at [this website](https://mcommunity.umich.edu/#group:Verdict%20Users).
-Some people found it to be more convenient to open issues in [this Github page](https://github.com/mozafari/verdict/issues).
-We are notified your feedbacks immediately via email.
+For feature requests, bug reports, etc., please open an issue at our [Github repository](https://github.com/mozafari/verdict/issues).
+For all other discussions or suggestions, please use our new [Verdict User Group](https://groups.google.com/forum/#!forum/verdict) created by Rajiv Abraham (thanks!).
+For all issues and discussions, we are notified via email.

 ## Contributors